-Risk culture is the system of values and behaviors present in an organization that shapes risk decisions of management and employees.
-Within MCAN's Three-Lines-of-Defence risk governance structure, all employees at all levels of the organization are responsible for managing the day-to-day risks that arise in the context of their role.
-Senior management plays a critical role in shaping risk culture by communicating the importance of risk management and ensuring that employees are aware of how their behaviors may impact the organization.
+Risk culture is the system of values and behaviors present in an organization that shapes risk decisions of management and team members.
+Within MCAN's Three-Lines-of-Defence risk governance structure, all team members at all levels of the organization are responsible for managing the day-to-day risks that arise in the context of their role.
+Senior management plays a critical role in shaping risk culture by communicating the importance of risk management and ensuring that team members are aware of how their behaviors may impact the organization.
+MCAN's risk culture is further promoted through one of our core DRIVE values, "Risk managers are in all of us", which is embedded as a core element of team member performance and compensation.